Introduction to Smart Manufacturing 100

 position sensors

 A device that senses the location of a component.
-Position sensors may be used with equipment to aid automation.
+Position sensors may be used with industrial robots to aid automation.

 predictive maintenance